danwritecode/rust_udp_chat_server/README.md

-# Rust UDP Chat

-A simple, for-fun UDP client-server application written in Rust.
-This project emphasizes using Rust's standard library for network communication without external dependencies.
-It allows multiple clients to join a chat and broadcast messages to each other in real-time.
+# Recreating IRC from scratch with rust std lib and UDP

+Created this purely for fun because it seemed fun to implement a chat server with the std library only and learning a bit about how UDP works.

+Setup tailscale with a friend(s) and enjoy sending messages on your own channel.

+**Everything following this line is chatgpt generated**

 ## Features